Chef91/mcclures-catering-website/README.md

 <ul>
 <li>3/11/2025 - Landing Page Update & Added bootstrap into project</li>
 </ul>
 <p>Added bootstrap folder through download instead of imported through the links from the bs5 website.
 Created a folder for the files used for BS5.
-Icons needed to be swapped due to changeover from how bootstrap was being used in this project.</p>
+Icons needed to be swapped due to changeover from how bootstrap was being used in this project.
+(BS is still running on CDN - Had issues so far)</p>

 <ul>
 <li>3/9/2025 - Landing Page Update</li>